Outbound Authentication

 For different user propagation modes the remote service can be configured appropriately.
 The provider service authorization needs to align with the configured user propagation.

-Additionally, to establish the co-located setup, the microservice needs to share the same identity instance:
+Additionally, to establish the co-located setup, the microservice needs to share the same identity instance.
+This is configured in the MTA deployment descriptor:

 resources: